Affiliate Disclosure

 Clicking on the wake-up automation, you’ll see timing, fade duration, maximum brightness (recommendations for this later), and how long the light stays on after it’s finished its sunrise.

-I like that there’s a ton of flexibility here.
-You can set your sunrise duration anywhere from 5-60 minutes, the peak brightness, and whether or not and how long you want the light to remain on after it completes its sunrise.
+You can set your sunrise duration anywhere from 10-30 minutes, and whether or not and how long you want the light to remain on after it completes its sunrise.

 Sunset Automation